RuaroGiovanni/aiengineerPolytech-GiovanniRuaro/Data_Platform_Foundation/README.md

 ### 1.1 Create a Notebook server

-Click on "Notebooks" menu and "create" button, name it `nameInitials-aiengineer-labs`, let the default ressources and in the "configuration" step, check the "allow accès to kubeflow pipeline" box.
+Click on "Notebooks" menu and "create" button, name it `nameInitials-aiengineer-labs  ex: Guillaume ETEVENARD --> ge-aiengineer-labs`, let the default ressources and in the "configuration" step, **check the "allow accès to kubeflow pipeline" box**.

 Launch it, wait until it's available and connect to it.